Thpwg/AGI-SCI-index/README.md

 This index is subject to evolved and may undergo corrections.
 Feel free to add your comments.<br>
 The aim is to identify existing or as yet unknown games, in order to save resources.

-Sometimes you'll find the same Game Version numbers and version Interpreter numbers with the same or different hashes,<br>
+Sometimes you'll find the same Game Version numbers and version Interpreter numbers<br>
-but the game's root resources will look different.
+with the same or different hashes, but the game's root resources will look different.<br>
 They're the exact same resources, merely spread out differently.<br>
-The hash for the map file is different because the spread is different.
-Have no doubt about it.<br>
+The hash for the map file is different because the spread is different.<br>
-This with the fact the game source contains bat files and makevols scripts to create both "360" and "720" versions.<br>
+Have no doubt about it.
+This with the fact the game source contains bat files<br>
+and makevols scripts to create both "360" and "720" versions.<br>
-For example, an "overnite.bat" file that does everything short of actually copying things to diskettes,<br>
+For example, an "overnite.bat" file that does everything short<br>
-for both four and eight disk versions.
+of actually copying things to diskettes,<br> for both four and eight disk versions.<br>
 Hence the name.
 They're "nightly builds", and they come in both 5.25" and 3.5",<br>
 from the exact same resources.

 A small detail to bear in mind for potential translators, or for any other project.<br>
 All Sierra games are more or less buggy.
 There are no exceptions!<br>
-It may be a simple error in the code that prevents a phrase or action from being displayed, or it may be a serious crash.<br>
+It may be a simple error in the code that prevents a phrase or action from being displayed,<br>
+or it may be a serious crash.<br>
 For Talkie games, dubbing is sometimes missing.
 In other words, there's a lot of work to be done.

 ### ThreepW & DoomL on Github.